sourcesync/capitol-gains/README.md

     -  This script has tools for ranking stocks based on congress stock trades / transaction metrics.
 - **src/tradertrack.py:**
     - This script has tools for tracking the trading performance of individual members of congress.
+    - Specifically, this tool is used to track the average 1-year return on investment by individual members of congress based on their trading history.
 - **src/stockmarket.py:**
     - This script has tools for retrieving historical stock prices.